wjcapehart/SD_Mines_GitPages_Template/01_Markdown_Tricks.md

 Equations follow the LaTeX Markdown format.

-As with Jupyter and RStudio, you can use single $'s to wrap inline equationn.
-For example: $A=\pi r^2$.
+As with Jupyter and RStudio, you can use a pair of $'s to wrap inline equationn.

-For larger equations centered on their own, just wrap them in two $'s.

 $$\pi=\int_0^2{ \frac{4}{1+x^2}}dx$$